llfalcao/imdb-clone/README.md

-# IMDc
+# IMD(c)

-Layout based on [IMDb](https://www.imdb.com)'s, with a couple carousels, navigation drawer and a Watchlist feature, connected to Google Firebase.
+Layout based on [IMDb](https://www.imdb.com)'s, with a couple of carousels, navigation drawer and a Watchlist feature, connected to Google Firebase.

 Link: https://llfalcao.github.io/imdb-clone